-Governments normally intervene in markets where there are market failures relating to market power, externalities and information problems.
-These market failure rationales do not apply in the case of the Code.
-Here the rationale put forward reflects the view that imports are cheaper than comparable domestically produced grocery products, with no suggestion that imports are inappropriately advantaged in some such way such as subsidies, exchange rate manipulation and so on.
-Under these conditions the supplier should be encouraged to adapt and compete with imports, not be protected through the Code.
-The conduit or manifestation of these lower priced imports is the retailer; it is not the cause.
-Thus there appears to be no market failure justifying the Code and the Ombudsman; indeed, the market appears to be working as it should as lower priced imports replace more expensive uncompetitive Irish products.
+Governments normally intervene in markets where there are market failures relating to market power, externalities and information problems.9 These market failure rationales do not apply in the case of the Code.
+Here the rationale put forward reflects the view that that imports are cheaper than comparable domestically produced grocery products, with no suggestion that imports are inappropriately advantaged in some such way such as subsidies, exchange rate manipulation and so on.
+Under these conditions the supplier should be encouraged to adapt and compete with imports, not be protected through the Code.10 The conduit or manifestation of these lower priced imports is the retailer; it is not the cause.
+Thus there appears to be no market failure justifying the Code and the Ombudsman; indeed, the market appears to be working as it should as lower priced imports replace move expensive uncompetitive Irish products.
 This puts pressure on local suppliers to improve their performance in terms of price, efficiency and innovation; protectionism is unlikely to create such incentives.

 An examination of the events leading up to the Minister's proposals for the Code and the Ombudsman provide valuable context with respect to the rationale.
-After the rapid decline in the value of Sterling against the Euro at the end of 2008 due to the UK recession, Irish shoppers increasingly turned to Northern Ireland for their groceries.
-There was a concern amongst consumers, the media and elected representatives that the strong Euro was not translating into lower prices in Ireland.
-For example, the Minister in a speech on 27 January 2009 stated, "Unfortunately, a significant number of retailers, including retailers in the grocery sector, have yet to reflect the benefits of the Euro's sustained appreciation in value by way of lower prices to consumers and have failed to give any credible reasons for these price differentials" (DETE, 2009c).
+After the rapid decline in the value of sterling against the euro at the end of 2008 due to the UK recession, Irish shoppers increasingly turned to Northern Ireland for their groceries.11 There was a concern amongst consumers, the media and elected representatives that the strong euro was not translating into lower prices in the Ireland.12 For example, the Minister in a speech on 27 January 2009 stated, "Unfortunately, a significant number of retailers, including retailers in the grocery sector, have yet to reflect the benefits of the Euro's sustained appreciation in value by way of lower prices to consumers and have failed to give any credible reasons for these price differentials" (DETE, 2009c).

 The Competition Authority was asked by the Minister in February 2009 to examine the issue.
-The Competition Authority reported relatively weak competition amongst grocery product retailers and concluded that this "... might be limiting price reductions to consumers" (Competition Authority, 2009a, p. vi).
-However, it also reported that where "... retailers have not
+The Competition Authority reported relatively weak competition amongst grocery product retailers and concluded that this "might be limiting price reductions

-$^{13}$ These grounds are consistent with the regulatory impact analysis referred to in footnote 3 above.
+9 These grounds are consistent with the regulatory impact analysis referred to in footnote 3 above.

-&lt;sup>14 To the extent that price differences reflect higher costs across many sectors of the economy, then those should be addressed directly.
-For further discussion on these points see Forfás (2008) and Competition Authority (2009a, pp. 13-15).
+10 To the extent that price differences reflect higher costs across many sectors of the economy, then those should be addressed directly.
+For further discussion on these points see Forfas (2008) and Competition Authority (2009, pp. 13-15).

-&lt;sup>15 For further discussion of these developments see Revenue Commissioners/Central Statistics Office (2009).

-&lt;sup>16 There are, of course, likely to be lags in the transmission of lower prices because of exchange rate movements.
-For a discussion see Competition Authority (2009a, pp. 15-21).
+11 For further discussion of these developments see Revenue Commissioners/Central Statistics Office (2009).
+12 There are, of course, likely to be lags in the transmission of lower prices because of exchange rate movements.
+For a discussion see Competition Authority (2009, pp. 15-21).

-achieved sufficiently lower prices with existing suppliers, retailers have looked for alternatives" (Competition Authority, 2009a, p. viii).
-In the case of Tesco, for example, the leading grocery retailer in Ireland, "... it is by-passing Republic of Ireland offices of international brands and third party distributors by moving to the UK for direct supply for many grocery items" (Competition Authority, 2009a, p. viii).
-Indeed, the Competition Authority (2009a, p.
-45) observed that these pressures have "... led some retailers and suppliers to completely alter their business strategy" in Ireland.
-The Competition Authority recommended that the government remove certain size restrictions in the Retail Planning Guidelines on supermarkets as a way of increasing retail competition (Competition Authority, 2009a, p. ix).
+to consumers" (Competition Authority, 2009, p. vi).
+However, it also reported that where "retailers have not achieved sufficiently lower prices with existing suppliers, retailers have looked for alternatives" (Competition Authority, 2009, p. viii).
+In the case of Tesco, for example, the leading grocery retailer in Ireland, "it is by-passing Republic of Ireland offices of international brands and third party distributors by moving to the UK for direct supply for many grocery items" (Competition Authority, 2009, p. viii).
+Indeed, the Competition Authority (2009, p.
+45) observed that these pressures have "led some retailers and suppliers to completely alter their business strategy" in Ireland.
+The Competition Authority recommended that the government remove certain size restrictions in the Retail Planning Guidelines on supermarkets as a way of increasing retail competition (Competition Authority, 2009, p. ix).13